wguanlab/wguanlab.github.io/_pages/member.md

   - align: left
     image: Ujwal_Jibhkate.png
     content: >
-      Ujwal Jibhkate <br><br>
+      Ujwal Jibhkate <br>
       Graduate Student<br><br>
+      Email: <ujibhkat@iu.edu> <br><br>

       Ujwal Jibhkate is a Graduate Research Assistant in the Guan Lab and a Master of Science in Data Science student at Indiana University, Bloomington.
 He joined the lab in Fall 2025 and is currently working on developing foundation model applications for HIV RNA sequencing, with a specific focus on identifying Drug Resistance Mutations.
 His research interests include applied AI in genomics, bioinformatics, and end-to-end MLOps for scientific research.
-Prior to joining the Guan Lab, he worked for two years as a Software Engineer at IBM and earned a Bachelor of Engineering in Electrical Engineering with minor in Computer Science from Ramdeobaba University, India.
+Prior to joining the Guan Lab, he worked for two years as a Software Engineer at IBM and earned a Bachelor of Engineering in Electrical Engineering with minor in Computer Science from Ramdeobaba University, India.<br><br>
     image_circular: false # crops the image to make it circular
     more_info:

   - align: left
     image: IU.jpg
     content: >
-      Lakshmi Bhanu Aravind Nidamarty <br><br>
+      Lakshmi Bhanu Aravind Nidamarty <br>
-      Graduate Student<br><br>
+      Graduate Student<br>
+      Email: <lnidama@iu.edu> <br><br>
     image_circular: false # crops the image to make it circular
     more_info: